 We are moving into Spring, which means (hopefully) warmer weather and that we are getting closer to Tax Day.
 The IRS recently announced that the tax filing due date for individuals was extended to May 17, 2021.
 IRS Commissioner Chuck Rettig commented that, “even with the new deadline, we urge taxpayers to consider filing as soon as possible.”
 Individuals can also postpone federal income tax payments to May 17th without penalties and interest.
 Note that the deadline extension does not apply to estimated tax payments that are due on April 15, 2021 or state tax returns.
 Estimated payments are still due on April 15th and state filing and payment deadlines vary.
 Please consult with your tax professional with any specific questions regarding your tax returns.

 At Winthrop Wealth, we apply a total net worth approach to both comprehensive financial planning and investment management.
-Financial planning drives the investment strategy and provides a road-map to each client’s unique goals and objectives.
-The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, optimizes account structures, considers tax minimization strategies, and continuously evaluates financial risks as circumstances and/or goals change.
+We believe financial planning drives the investment strategy and provides a roadmap to each client’s unique goals and objectives.
+The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, seeks to optimize account structures, considers tax mitigation strategies, and periodically evaluates financial risks as circumstances and/or goals change.
 The investment management process is designed to provide well-diversified portfolios constructed with a methodology based on prudent risk management, asset allocation, and security selection.
 It is important to remember that no investment strategy assures success or protects against loss.
 Asset allocation does not ensure a profit or protect against loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.